logvik/meteor-up-git-autodeploy/README.md

 You can find more information about Meteor Up configuration in their [documentation](https://github.com/arunoda/meteor-up).

+Also you can put many functions into packages.json in project root.
+Then you will be albe to send command param via POST and it will run via npm.

 ### Git

 You will need to have a git version superior to 1.8.5 to use `muga`.
 Also, we suppose you already added your server user SSH key to your git user account, in order to access to the repository without involving passwords.